mariesophiet/master_thesis/docs/performance_results/parsing_scripts_usage_guide.md

 Where `machine_x` is the Machine-ID number assigned to the results when executing the testing scripts.
 If no custom Machine-ID is assigned, the default ID of 1 will be used.

-Please refer to the [Performance Metrics Guide](./performance_metrics_guide.md) for a detailed description of the performance metrics that this project can gather, what they mean, and how these scripts structure the un-parsed and parsed data.
+Please refer to the [Performance Metrics Guide](./performance_metrics_guide.md) for a detailed description of the performance metrics that this project can gather, what they mean, and how these scripts structure the unparsed and parsed data.

 ## Current Parsing Limitations
 The current implementation of the parsing system includes several known limitations: